 Those who believe they are nothing more than a physical body, suffer physically, emotionally, and mentally as a result from this perception.
-As an example, people, who believe they are the body, also believe they are the ego-personality, which, in reality is the mask or persona people present to the world.
+As an example, people, who believe they are the body, also believe they are the ego-persona, which, in reality is the mask or persona people present to the world.
 The persona is nothing more than the “illusory self-image;” in other words, it is a contrived, imaginary image of who the person “thinks he or she is.”
 In our mutable world, a person’s self-image changes frequently as new experiences, both good and bad, occur; these changes affect the self-esteem which affects the self-image accordingly.
-To add “insult to injury,” aside from the persona people use in public, in today’s world of social media, people are also creating an “online image” which they present to the virtual world.
-Psychologists have found that people are unconsciously learning how to lie about who they are online; and the problem is compounded when the person believes the lie.
-These people edit out things that are unfavorable to their online profile or delete unflattering pictures.
-As a result, some individuals are exhibiting “compulsive behaviors” about having a perfect image; likewise, they are traumatized if they are disparaged online or infringed upon in their illusional “safe-space.”

-The irony of what this means is the ego-personality, which is a false notion of who a person really is, is attempting to create an online image of itself and it gets upset if “its false image” isn’t perfect.
-This dilemma and confusion of a double veil of illusion really skews a person’s ability to perceive reality; it is making it extremely difficult to awaken from the illusions of the world, as individuals must first awaken from the illusion of the virtual world.
+The irony of what this means is the ego-persona, which is a false notion of who a person really is, is attempting to create an online image of itself and it gets upset if its “false image” isn’t perfect.
+This dilemma and confusion of a “double veil of illusion” really skews a person’s ability to perceive reality; it is making it extremely difficult to awaken from the illusions of the world, as individuals must first awaken from the illusion of the virtual world.
 Awakening requires great strength of will, but it is the only way to find lasting peace and happiness, and to realize one’s true Self within.

 Here is the reality about the self-image – the soul of each one of us is THE MATRIX that defines the health and configuration of the physical body; the clarity, talents, and abilities of the mind; the quality and integrity of our heart and character; and the wit and pleasantness of the personality.
 The soul is the emanation into this world of who and what we are; it is not the higher Self, but the “invisible sheath” the inner Light wears.
 It is only because of the soul that the ego can contrive and fabricate a “counterfeit” image that it presents to the world.
 Our true Self is always in the background as the Observer guiding the soul.
 If anyone really desires to have a “perfect self-image,” then follow the teachings and guidelines presented here because it is only by one’s thinking, speaking and behavior that the soul is illuminated or diminished – made perfect or engulfed in darkness and ignorance.
 The focus of this book is to present the basic steps of what a person must learn and practice in preparation to enter the Way of Life as demonstrated by Jesus Christ.